What To Do If You See A Pet Left Out In The Cold

 In low temperatures, vehicles are like refrigerators; they retain the cold.
 A car parked on a cold day means a cold car within a few minutes of turning off the heat.
 Even if left running, heaters sometimes malfunction and start blowing cold air.
-If you witness an animal in a vehicle on a cold day, follow the steps above on taking notes and pictures.
-Then quickly report it to the manager inside the facility's parking lot, using the vehicle color, make, model, or license plate.
-If attempts to kindly urge the owner to return to the vehicle are unsuccessful, contact the police.
+If you witness an animal in a vehicle on a cold day and you believe they are in immediate danger (see symptoms of hypothermia above), call 911.
+Otherwise, follow the steps above (2-5) on taking notes and pictures, and contacting the police.
+You may also quickly report it to the manager inside the facility's parking lot, using the vehicle color, make, model, or license plate, so that they may attempt to locate the owner.
+Promptly return to the vehicle.
+If the owner arrives, kindly share your concern.
 Do not escalate the situation with anger.
-If you believe the animal is in extreme danger, contact the police first, then take the other steps.
+If your attempts are unsuccessful, contact the police (if you haven't already done so).
 For more information see 'Know The Law' below.

 NH Cold Car Law (RSA 644:8-aa): It is unlawful 'to confine an animal in a motor vehicle (or other enclosed space) in which the temperature is either so high or so low as to cause serious harm to the animal.'
 Law enforcement may remove animals from vehicles if they are 'endangered by extreme temperatures.'
-A Good Samaritan law (HB 1394), allowing residents to rescue animals from such situations was introduced to the NH state Legislature in 2018.
-Unfortunately, the House did not pass it.
-Even if an animal is experiencing the significant hyperthermia symptoms listed above and you believe they may die before law enforcement can arrive, you still may be held liable for breaking into the vehicle, including the cost of any damages.
-Always contact law enforcement and attempt to locate the owner before taking such matters into your own hands.
+Good Samaritan laws, allowing residents to rescue animals from such situations was introduced to the NH state Legislature in 2018 (HB 1394) and 2020 (HB 1542).
+Unfortunately, the House did not pass either of them.
+Even if an animal is experiencing the significant hypothermia symptoms listed above and you believe they may die before law enforcement can arrive, you still may be held liable for breaking into the vehicle, including the cost of any damages.
+Always contact law enforcement and make a reasonable attempt to locate the owner before taking such matters into your own hands.

 Not in NH?
 Click here for the hot/cold car laws in your state.